kmamal/node-sdl/examples/README.md

 ## [5.
 Canvas Drawing](https://github.com/kmamal/node-sdl/tree/master/examples/05-canvas-drawing)

-Instead of filling the buffer by hand we can use the popular [`canvas`](https://www.npmjs.com/package/canvas) library which does the same thing using the familiar Canvas API.
+Instead of filling the buffer by hand we can use the [`@napi-rs/canvas`](https://www.npmjs.com/package/@napi-rs/canvas) library which does the same thing using the familiar Canvas API.
 Note the pixel format that the canvas library's buffer uses.

 ## [6.
 (Indirect) WebGL Drawing](https://github.com/kmamal/node-sdl/tree/master/examples/06-indirect-webgl-drawing)